Overview

 Step 4.
 The user now decides that buying the apples was a mistake, and decides to undo that action by executing the

-pointing it to the previous saved state saved1
+pointing it to the previous saved state saved1, and updates currentState with saved1.

 In this case, it will return an error to the user rather than attempting to perform the undo.